-Our 2006 Stock Option and Incentive Plan, or 2006 Option Plan, was adopted by our board of directors and approved by our stockholders in 2006.
+Our 2006 Stock Option and Incentive Plan, or 2006 Option Plan, was adopted by our board of directors and approved by our stockholders in October 2006.
 The 2006 Option Plan permits us to make grants of incentive stock options, non-qualified stock options, stock appreciation rights, deferred stock awards, restricted stock awards, unrestricted stock awards, cash-based awards and dividend equivalent rights.
-We have initially reserved shares of our common stock for the issuance of awards under the 2006 Option Plan.
-The 2006 Option Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning in 2007, by % of the outstanding number of shares of common stock on the immediately preceding December 31; provided that the maximum aggregate number of shares reserved may not exceed % of the total number of outstanding shares of stock.
+We have initially reserved 2,500,000 shares of our common stock for the issuance of awards under the 2006 Option Plan.
+The 2006 Option Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning in 2007, by 4.5% of the outstanding number of shares of common stock on the immediately preceding December 31; provided that the maximum aggregate number of shares reserved may not exceed 25% of the total number of outstanding shares of stock and provided further that not more than 10,000,000 shares will be issued under the plan.
 This number is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.
 Generally, shares that are forfeited or canceled from awards, held back upon exercise of an award, or otherwise reacquired by the Company under the 2006 Option Plan also will be available for future awards.
-No awards have been granted under the 2006 Option Plan to date.
+No awards have been granted under the 2006 Option Plan to